Ascot, Queensland (Toowoomba Region): Education

 There are no schools in Ascot.
-The nearest primary school is Pilton State School in neighbouring Pilton to the south-east, Emu Creek State School in neighbouring East Greenmount to the north-west and Nobby State School in neighbouring Nobby to the south-west.
-The nearest secondary school is Clifton State High School in Clifton to the south-west.
+The nearest government primary schools are Pilton State School in neighbouring Pilton to the south-east, Emu Creek State School in neighbouring East Greenmount to the north-west and Nobby State School in neighbouring Nobby to the south-west.
+The nearest government secondary school is Clifton State High School in Clifton to the south-west.